RicardoBozollan/SmartGreens_IoT/Assembly of the SmartGreens IoT/README.md

    You should see sensor_data listed.
 Use ```EXIT()``` to go back from the MariaDB to the linux terminal.

    With this step done, your database is all set!
+   Remember to go to the MySql node in Node-Red and configure the connection accordingly.

 # References